 | After 48 hours | 540,000 | 95.2% of views coming from FYP → full wave four |

 Notice the gap between hour four and hour 24: from 4,800 to 65,000 in one step — that is the algorithm's decision to open wave three.
+To understand what retention rate is considered good at each stage, read what is a good TikTok retention rate?

 Many creators celebrate 1,000 views in the first hour then are shocked when the counter stops completely.
 Here is exactly what happens: